fog/fog/lib/fog/rackspace/docs/getting_started.md

-# Getting Started with Fog and the Rackspace Open Cloud
+# Getting Started with Fog and the Rackspace Cloud

-This document will explain how to get started using Fog with the [Rackspace Open Cloud](http://www.rackspace.com/cloud/).
+This document explains how to get started using Fog with the [Rackspace Cloud](http://www.rackspace.com/cloud/).

 ## Requirements

-Fog officially supports Ruby 1.9.3, 1.9.2, and 1.8.7 (Also known as Matz Ruby Interpreter or MRI).
+Fog officially supports Ruby 1.9.3, 1.9.2, and 1.8.7 (also known as Matz Ruby Interpreter or MRI).
 While not officially supported, fog has been known to work with Rubinus and JRuby.

 Ruby 1.9.3 is suggested for new projects.
 For information on installing Ruby please refer to the [Ruby download page](http://www.ruby-lang.org/en/downloads/).

 ## Credentials

-To obtain credentials for the US Rackspace Open Cloud, please sign up for an account at [US Rackspace Open Cloud](https://cart.rackspace.com/cloud/).
+To obtain credentials for the US Rackspace Cloud, please sign up for an account at [US Rackspace Open Cloud](https://cart.rackspace.com/cloud/).
 Once an account is created, you can login to the [Cloud Control Panel (US)](https://mycloud.rackspace.com/) and find your credentials by clicking on your username in the top right corner and then selecting API keys.

 Likewise, you can create an account on our UK Rackspace Open Cloud by going to [UK Rackspace Open Cloud](https://buyonline.rackspace.co.uk/cloud/userinfo?type=normal) and login into [Cloud Control Panel (UK)](https://mycloud.rackspace.co.uk/).